AntonioCrispim/Iterative-Methods-Linear-Systems-Resolution/README.md

 # Iterative-Methods-Linear-Systems-Resolution
-Some methods of resolution of linear systems and bigrid otimization
+Some methods of resolution of linear systems and bigrid optimization